popCain/TrainDetectionModel/README.md

 </p>

 ## 1. Prepare training data
-You can use the ["RectLabel"](https://rectlabel.com/) to bulid your own training dataset easyly on MAC OS.
+You can use the ["RectLabel"](https://rectlabel.com/) to bulid your own training dataset easyly on MAC OS(No alternative found on windows).
+> Process Locally
+  1. Get the XML_files(labels info) of each image
+  2. Convert XML_files to CSV file